bcowell/homelab/docs/metal/rock64.md

 - ssh in `ssh rock64@<ip>` with default password
 - change default password
 - Add our ssh public key so we can use that to ssh going forward
-- Partition, format and setup SSD to boot
+- Partition, format and setup SSD

 Remember to reserve the IP address for each MAC.